 Heavenly Free From Foods (Shop)

-Do you want to meet the friendliest shop keep in North Staffordshire?
+Do you want to meet the friendliest shopkeep in North Staffordshire?
 Paul Holloway is reason enough to make a visit and you may as well do a bit shopping while you’re there.
 Seriously, this guy is stocking everything and is more than happy to take requests.
 Gluten free, diary free, nut free, wheat free, meat free… he does it all.
-For now, his shop can be found in the market hall under the intu Potteries shopping centre.
+His shop is in the town centre and can be found on Merrial Street opposite the Civic Offices.

 Top Tip: Check out the Indian Madras Lentils from Tasty Bite.
 1min in the microwave!

 Capello Lounge (Restaurant/Cafe/Bar)

 Spoiler Alert; I have social anxiety.
 I’m a big old chicken sandwich who doesn’t like crowds and busy places.
 Capello, despite its popularity, is my sanctuary.
 It’s run by Loungers and they really know how to get the balance right when it comes to well… lounging about, I guess.
 I don’t just love this place for an evening meal but my wife Jo loves working in here in the daytime and our friends almost always suggest going there when we go out.

 Capello offer both a gluten-free and vegan menus and their staff take allergies seriously.
 There’s plenty to choose from and it’s great quality food.
 Jo has never been glutened and we’ve eaten here a lot.
 It’s in Newcastle town centre, so very easy to find.

 Top Tip: The Sweet Potato Falafel Burger will put your burger cravings straight to bed.